-- cycles with a focused long-term growth strategy and tenacity. - RENEWABLE ENERGY PROSPECTS: Namibia's vast potential in solar and wind power attracts investments, sparking job creation and economic prospects in the renewable energy sector. - EXPERIENCED LEADERSHIP: Trustco's seasoned management team brings proven success and expertise to the Namibian market, inspiring confidence and direction. - TENACITY IN ADVERSITY: Despite facing numerous challenges during the last 30 years, Trustco exhibited remarkable tenacity, persevering through adversity and emerging stronger than ever. - EMBRACING SUSTAINABILITY: The Namibian government's firm commitment to sustainable development fosters opportunities for businesses adopting eco-friendly technologies and practices. - which pre-Covid peaked at NAD 16 per share, suggests remarkable upside potential, indicating considerable room for growth that presents a compelling opportunity.
+- RENEWABLE ENERGY PROSPECTS: Namibia's vast potential in solar and wind power attracts investments, sparking job creation and economic prospects in the renewable energy sector. - EXPERIENCED LEADERSHIP: Trustco's seasoned management team brings proven success and expertise to the Namibian market, inspiring confidence and direction. - TENACITY IN ADVERSITY: Despite facing • numerous challenges during the last 30 years, Trustco exhibited remarkable tenacity, persevering through adversity and emerging stronger than ever. - EMBRACING SUSTAINABILITY: The Namibian government's firm commitment to sustainable development fosters opportunities for businesses adopting eco-friendly technologies and practices. - UPSIDE POTENTIAL: Trustco's share price, which pre-Covid peaked at NAD 16 per share, suggests remarkable upside potential, indicating considerable room for growth that presents a compelling opportunity.

 With the investment case for both now self-evident, I extend my sincere gratitude to all who have contributed to the pillars of our success.
 Additionally, I extend my gratitude to our vast network of coinvestors in our diverse product offering, who have placed their trust in Trustco.
-Your support fuels our endeavours and we remain committed to delivering on our promises of long-term superior value creation and pursuing your best interests.
+Your support fuels our endeavours and we remain committed to delivering on our promises of longterm superior value creation and pursuing your best interests.
 Your steadfast dedication, support and shared commitment have been pivotal in Trustco's vision.